Kewels/Super_Hyper_Sonic_Faithful/Super Sonic V1 Alpha/transform-readme.txt

 To increase or decrease your ring count by 5, press the + key on your keypad, - to decrease.
 To increase or decrease your ring count by 50, hold L shift key and press keypad +/- to increase/decrease.

 There is currectly no way to revert back to Sonic's base form.
 To revert, you need to reload the map.
+IE: load a save file or change maps.